metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_alertmanager_config_v1beta1_manifest.md

 Optional:

 - `credentials` (Attributes) Selects a key of a Secret in the namespace that contains the credentials for authentication. (see [below for nested schema](#nestedatt--spec--receivers--discord_configs--title--authorization--credentials))
 - `type` (String) Defines the authentication type.
-The value is case-insensitive.
-'Basic' is not a supported value.
-Default: 'Bearer'
+The value is case-insensitive.'Basic' is not a supported value.Default: 'Bearer'

 <a id="nestedatt--spec--receivers--discord_configs--title--authorization--credentials"></a>
 ### Nested Schema for `spec.receivers.discord_configs.title.authorization.credentials`